 Timestamped Spanish corpus

 The Spanish Timestamped Corpus is a Spanish corpus made up of news articles gained from their RSS feeds.
-The corpus consists of news articles gained from newsfeed created by Jozef Stefan Institute, Slovenia (Trampus et al 2004).
+The corpus consists of news articles gained from newsfeeds created by Jozef Stefan Institute, Slovenia (Trampus et al 2004).
 The JSI Timestamped Spanish corpus is a clean, continuous, real-time aggregated stream of semantically enriched news articles from RSS-enabled sites across the world.
-The corpus is updated with new texts daily and grows by ca 150 million words each month.
+The corpus was updated with new texts daily and grew by ca 150 million words each month until November 2022 when the original project of newsfeeds delivered by JSI was terminated.

 For more information, see our Timestamped web Corpus documentation page.